Natural Home Remedies for Covid-19

 If we read anything, we are aware of the Coronavirus, or Covid-19, that is making its way around the globe in 2020.
 This is a flu-like virus that originated in China and which causes respiratory symptoms, among others.

-As of May 2020, there is no antiviral medication or vaccine to treat or guard against this contagious virus although some are being tested.
+As of June 2020, there is no antiviral medication or vaccine to treat or guard against this contagious virus although some are being tested and one shows some promise.
 Like the flu, it can be particularly dangerous to those with weak or compromised immune systems.
-The majority of those who get this virus do recover from it without lasting damage, but it is more contagious and more deadly than the seasonal flu.
+The majority of those who get this virus do recover from it, but it is more contagious and more deadly than the seasonal flu.

 In order to diagnose Covid-19, a doctor would take a sample of mucus or blood for testing.

 Primary transmission of this virus is by droplets of fluid as a result of coughing or sneezing.
 Therefore, shaking hands with someone who has it, or touching a contaminated surface and then your mouth, or being near someone who is ill and coughing, all can transmit the virus to you or from you to others.

 The incubation period for the virus appears to be 2-14 days.
 You are at your most contagious when you are symptomatic, especially feverish.
 So much is unknown but it is believed that you are contagious when you are asymptomatic as well.
 Some countries are implementing thermal scanning as part of their health security measures, particularly at public transportation terminals.
 If you are found to have a fever, you may be subjected to further tests and quarantine.

 Some people have become sick with the virus even though they have no known connection to outbreak areas.
 It is wise, however, to be particularly cautious when you have traveled to places where presence of the virus is known.